 The subcommittee gave glowing reviews to a project with three, two-story townhouses at 926 Hilldale Ave., north of Cynthia Street, in the Norma Triangle neighborhood.

 Replacing a single-family home with a rear garage, the project is called Hilldale Mews and is designed by architect Ric Abramson, who is a West Hollywood resident.
-The property is owned by the McIntosh Trust.
+The property is owned by the property is owned by the McIntosh Trust, with Robin and Susan Kim listed as the trustees.

 Each unit will have sun exposures on three sides, and each will also have garden areas to plant trees and shrubs in the ground, rather than in concrete containers.